How We Got All Our Kitchen Appliances For $400

 A full suite of kitchen appliances – stove, microwave, refrigerator, and dishwasher – all for $400?

-But I emailed anyway, because I just couldn’t help myself, and here’s what happened:
+But I emailed anyway because I just couldn’t help myself, and here’s what happened:

-A large apartment complex in the city replaces all appliances about every three years, and when they do that, the guys who are responsible for changing them out list the old ones on Craigslist for some extra cash.
+A large apartment complex in the city replaces all appliances about every three years, and when they do that, the guys responsible for changing them out list the old ones on Craigslist for some extra cash.

 They don’t have a lot invested in these things, plus they’re pretty basic appliances, so they price them to sell.

-All the appliances are full sized except the refrigerator, which is “apartment sized” – smaller than ideal, but for the price, I can use it for a while and get my dream refrigerator down the road if I want to.
+All the appliances are full-sized except the refrigerator, which is “apartment sized” – smaller than ideal, but for the price, I can use it for a while and get my dream refrigerator down the road if I want to.

 And they all match, which is cool.